-All equipped play areas and outdoor sports areas should be located a safe distance from power lines and overhead cables.
+5.9 - All equipped play areas and outdoor sports areas should be located a safe distance from power lines and overhead cables.
 Special care should be taken to ensure that landscaping in all areas is safe, as well as being fun for children to play in.
-Existing water features and mature climbable trees should always be retained but should be treated so as not to pose any danger.
+Existing water features and mature climbable trees should always be retained but should be treated so as to mitigate unacceptable risk.
 Surfaces, particularly those in equipped play areas, should be of a suitable standard to reduce the risk of injury.
 However, climbing frames and other items of equipment from which falls may occur should be surrounded by impact absorbing safety material in accordance with BS 5696.